twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/troubleshooting.md

 === "VIM"

-    Pass the `-f` flag, e.g. by setting the `edit.flags` configuration variable to `["-f"]`, or by setting the `EDITOR` environment variable to include the `-f` flag, e.g. `export EDITOR="vim -f"`.
+    Pass the `-f` flag, e.g. by setting the `edit.args` configuration variable to `["-f"]`, or by setting the `EDITOR` environment variable to include the `-f` flag, e.g. `export EDITOR="vim -f"`.

 === "VSCode"

-    Pass the `--wait` flag, e.g. by setting the `edit.flags` configuration variable to `["--wait"]` or by setting the `EDITOR` environment variable to include the `--wait` flag, e.g. `export EDITOR="code --wait"`.
+    Pass the `--wait` flag, e.g. by setting the `edit.args` configuration variable to `["--wait"]` or by setting the `EDITOR` environment variable to include the `--wait` flag, e.g. `export EDITOR="code --wait"`.